-The distribution shall be made on the basis of the existing metering equipment or according to the following apportionment formula.
+The allocation shall be made according to the existing metering equipment or according to the following apportionment formula:

-c) |Refuse collection costs
+c) Refuse collection costs

-The costs are specifically allocated to the tenant if he uses his own refuse containers.
-Otherwise, the costs are allocated according to the following apportionment formula.
+The costs are specifically allocated to the tenant if the tenant uses his own refuse containers.
+If this is not the case, the costs are allocated according to the following apportionment formula:

 d) Other operating costs

-The other operating costs shall be allocated in accordance with the ratio of the floor space* of the building / unit.
-Or in accordance with the following allocation keys:
+The other operating costs shall be allocated in accordance with the ratio of the floor space* of the building / unit, or in accordance with the following allocation rates:

-The landlord is authorised to change the settlement standards within the legally permissible scope if there is a justified interest in doing so.
+The landlord is authorised to change the apportionment rates within the legally permissible scope if there is a justified reason for doing so.

-If the tenancy ends during the current settlement period, an interim reading of the recording devices takes place (heating and hot water supply as well as water supply costs).
+In the event that the tenancy ends during the current settlement period, an interim reading of the recording devices (heating and hot water supply as well as water supply costs) will be made.

-The costs incurred are charged to the tenant.
-The other operating costs are settled in proportion to the rental period to the settlement period.
+The costs incurred from the interim reading are charged to the tenant.
+The other operating costs are settled in proportion to the rental period.

 e) Partial ownership within the meaning of the German Condominium Act

-In the case of partial ownership, the allocation formula used by the community of owners, which is evident from the last statement of account or the economic plan, is deemed to be agreed.
-The relevant documents were submitted to the tenant for information prior to the conclusion of the agreement.
+In the case of partial ownership, the allocation formula used by the all the owners, as evidence from their last account or reporting statement, is deemed to apply.
+These relevant documents were submitted to the tenant for information prior to the conclusion of the agreement.
 The landlord is therefore entitled to allocate the operating costs in accordance with the resolutions and regulations of the community of owners.

-The property tax due on the rental property is not covered by this and is apportioned in full.
+The property tax due on the rental property is not covered by this provision and is apportioned in full.

 4. The advance payments shall be settled annually.
-The landlord shall be entitled to change the settlement period if this is expedient.
+The landlord shall be entitled to change the settlement period to suit the landlord’s convenience.

-5. If new operating costs are incurred after the conclusion of the agreement, the landlord may allocate them to the tenant in accordance with the allocation of the other costs.
-The landlord is entitled to set an appropriate advance payment, starting at the beginning of the month following the letter of increase.
-The same applies to retroactive increases in operating costs.
+5. If new operating costs are incurred after the conclusion of the agreement, the landlord may allocate them to the tenant in a manner consistent with the allocation of the other costs.
+The landlord is entitled to set an appropriate advance payment, to commence at the beginning of the month following the notice of increase.
+This applies to retroactive increases in operating costs as well.

-6. In the event of an operating cost flat rate, the landlord shall be entitled to assert increases in the operating costs up to the current amount.
-The adjustment must be made in writing and shall take effect from the beginning of the month following receipt of the declaration.
-If the operating costs increase, the landlord is obligated to reduce the flat rate.
+6. In the event of an operating cost flat rate, the landlord shall be entitled to charge for increases in the operating costs up to the currently incurred amount.
+The adjustment must be made in writing and shall take effect from the beginning of the month, following receipt of the notice.
+In the event that the operating costs increase, the landlord is obligated to reduce the flat rate.

 Section 7 Deposit